Theodore Newton Vail: American Bell and AT&T

 The American Bell Telephone Co. had been organized by Gardiner G. Hubbard, father in law of Alexander Graham Bell.
-As a lawyer and lobbyist, Hubbard had opposed the Post Office Department before Congress on various issues.
+As a lawyer and lobbyist, Hubbard had opposed the Post Office Department before Congress for a variety of reasons.

 Vail became convinced as a result of his association with Hubbard that the telephone would eventually revolutionize world communication, and he became a vigorous, though generally unsuccessful, promoter of Bell stock.

 Hubbard was impressed with Vail and offered him the position of general manager of the American Bell Telephone Company in 1878.
 Vail defended the Bell patents successfully from challenges from Western Union and others.
 He introduced the use of copper wire in telephone and telegraph lines.

 Personal life

-Vail was a first cousin to Alfred Vail instrumental in developing the first telegraph.
+Vail was a first cousin to Alfred Vail, who was instrumental in developing the first telegraph.

 In August 1869, Vail married Emma Righter (November 6, 1844 – February 3, 1905), of Newark, New Jersey.
 They had one son, Davis Righter Vail (July 18, 1870 – December 20, 1906), who died after a 10-day bout with typhoid fever in 1906.